SAP-samples/teched2023-IN264/exercises/ex7/README.md

 4. After the manager's approval, SAP Build Process Automation (SBPA) publishes the manager's approval event to the SAP Integration Suite's advanced event mesh topic `SBPA/NewHire/{EmployeeId}/Approval`, which triggers an integration to generate a purchase requisition (PR) containing the approved list of equipment in the S/4HANA Cloud system."

 ### 7.4 Check the Cloud Integration Monitoring and your Email Inbox to navigate to the created Purchase Requisition in SAP S/4Hana Cloud system

+## Summary
+Congratulations, you have completed all the exercises of this session successfully.

+Kindly refer back to [Scenario Overview](/intro/intro1/README.md) to see what you have just completed in entirety or navigate back to [Exercise overview page](/README.md#exercises).